taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ];
 ~~~~~~~~

-Both library creators, Dan Abramov and Michel Weststrate, did their homework: they created popular libraries for state management.
+Both library creators, Dan Abramov and Michel Weststrate, did a great job: they created popular libraries for state management.
 The first option, as mentioned, would be to save the todos as they are in the store.
 The todos itself would have the deeply nested information of the assigned user.
-Now, when an action would want to correct the assigned user, the reducer would have to deal with the deeply nested data structure.
+Now, when an action would want to correct an assigned user, the reducer would have to deal with the deeply nested data structure.
+Let's add Andrew Clark to the creators of Redux.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~